Cover for Lyle H. Knudsen's Obituary

 Visitation with family greeting friends will be held on Tuesday, June 2, 2026, from 9:30 a.m. to 10:30 a.m., with the Funeral Service to begin at 11:00 a.m., all at Bethlehem Lutheran Church in Jacksonville.
 Military honors will be held in the Jacksonville Cemetery.
 Memorials may be directed to Bethlehem Lutheran Church in Jacksonville in Lyle’s honor.

-To order memorial trees or send flowers to the family in memory of Lyle H. Knudsen, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 Service Schedule

-Upcoming Services
+Past Services

 Visitation